 Car debt is somewhere between good and bad debt.
 Most people can’t afford to pay cash for their first car, but they need a car to get to and from work.
 Getting to work is a way of earning money, but you are unlikely to sell a car for more than you paid for it.
 That makes it an income-facilitating asset that loses value over time.

 If the car is helping you earn more money than it’s costing you to pay off and run, you’re ahead.
 If you are working to afford the car, you are behind, because you won’t be able to make that money back when you sell it.
 For that reason, it’s a great idea to buy a car that can get you where you need to go as cheaply as possible.
 Forget the leather seats and never opt for balloon payments.

 What’s so bad about debt?

 Debt is when we use other people’s money to pay for things we can’t afford.
 The fee we pay for using other people’s money is called interest and it’s the reason why debt is bad news.

 The amount of interest you have to pay has to be added to the amount you borrowed, which means what you bought costs more than you think.
 If you borrowed R100 at 20% interest, you’ll pay back R120.
 Stealthy Wealth explains how to work out percentages in this article, using VAT as an example.

 Luckily interest is due on the money you still owe, not on the original amount you borrowed.
-If you don’t take on new debt in the same account, your interest due will be worked out on a smaller amount of money each month.
-For example, if you borrowed R100 two months ago and already paid R20 back, you only owe 20% interest on R80.
+If you don’t take on new debt, your interest due will be worked out on a smaller amount of money each month.
+For example, if you borrowed R100 two months ago and already paid R20 back, you will only be charged the 20% interest on R80.
 This is why it’s a good idea to pay back your debt as soon as possible – it helps you reduce the interest due and gets you closer to the sticker price.

 Can I have debt and be financially healthy?